dklight/pleco/README.md

 [Pleco](https://github.com/dklight/pleco) is a complete fishtank controller, intended to be run on a [RaspberryPI](https://www.raspberrypi.org/), with a [relay board](https://en.wikipedia.org/wiki/Relay) connected.
-With that hardware, it's posible to turn on and off any AC equipment (such as lights, water pumps, etc).
+With that hardware, it's possible to turn on and off any AC equipment (such as lights, water pumps, etc).